 A website is like a plant that needs constant nurturing.
 Just when you think it’s perfect, you’ll find a glitch that needs to be fixed or an element that the client wants added.
 Technology is constantly evolving so there will always be improvements to be made.
 Think of it this way: Even if someone created the “perfect” website in 2005, that site will still look very dated and could have several security or structural deficiencies in the back end when compared to the latest and greatest sites of today.

 3. Web developers do more than just write code

 The truth is that web developers don’t just sit and stare at a computer screen all day.
 While writing code is a big part of the job, interacting with designers, illustrators, copywriters and other personnel involved in the planning process is an essential piece of the puzzle.

-Web developers also analyze website performance and strategize updates and improvements.
-On top of that, it’s crucial for them to spend a great deal of time researching new techniques and technologies.
+Web developers also analyze website performance and work with website stakeholders to prioritize strategic updates and improvements.
+On top of that, it’s crucial for them to spend a time researching new techniques and technologies.

 There are a few inherent qualities shared by many successful web developers.
 After speaking with professionals in the industry we identified a few soft skills that play a pivotal role in the day-to-day operations of the job.

 1. Good communication skills

 Web developers must work with multiple members of an organization to ensure everyone’s goals are being met through the website.
 It’s important to maintain open lines of communication and be able to translate technical jargon into layman’s terms for other team members.

 If you have children, you’ve probably become a skilled simplifier when trying to explain complex subjects to your curious kiddos.
 If you can do a decent job of explaining why the sky is blue to a 5-year-old, you should have a pretty good handle on simplifying the language used to describe a technical problem to a client.